-The U.S. Department of Energy's (DOE) commitment to assuring the health and safety of its workers includes the conduct of epidemiologic surveillance activities that provide an early warning system for health problems among workers.
-The Epidemiologic Surveillance Program monitors illnesses and health conditions that result in an absence of 5 or more consecutive workdays, occupational injuries and illnesses, and disabilities and deaths among current workers.
+The U.S. Department of Energy's (DOE) commitment to assuring the health and safety of its workers includes the conduct of illness and injury surveillance activities that provide an early warning system for health problems among workers.
+The Illness and Injury Surveillance Program monitors illnesses and health conditions that result in absences, occupational illnesses and injuries, and disabilities and deaths among current workers.

-Epidemiologic surveillance has been ongoing at Idaho National Engineering and Environmental Laboratory (INEEL) since 1993.
-This report provides a summary of epidemiologic surveillance data collected from INEEL from January 1, 2001 through December 31, 2001.
+Illness and injury surveillance has been ongoing at Idaho National Engineering and Environmental Laboratory (INEEL) since 1993.
+This report provides a summary of epidemiologic surveillance data collected from INEEL from January 1, 2002 through December 31, 2002.

-The data were collected by a coordinator at INEEL and submitted to the Epidemiologic Surveillance Data Center, located at Oak Ridge Institute for Science and Education, where quality control procedures and preliminary data analyses were carried out.
-The analyses were interpreted and the final report prepared by DOE's Office of Health Studies.
+The data were collected by a coordinator at INEEL and submitted to the Illness and Injury Surveillance Data Center at Oak Ridge Institute for Science and Education where quality control procedures and preliminary data analyses were performed.
+The analyses were interpreted and the final report prepared by DOE's Office of Epidemiology and Health Surveillance.

 The information presented in this report provides highlights of the data analyses conducted.
-Surveillance reports and additional supporting tables are posted on the Office of Health Studies' Web site (http://tis.eh.doe.gov/health/ epi/surv/index.html) or are available by request.
-The main sections of the report include: work force characteristics; absences due to injury or illness lasting 5 or more consecutive workdays; workplace injuries, illnesses, and deaths that were reportable to the Occupational Safety and Health Administration ("OSHArecordable" events); and disabilities and deaths among current workers.
-The report also includes a section on time trends that provides comparative information on the health of the work force from 1993 to 2001.
+Surveillance reports and additional supporting tables are posted on the Office of Epidemiology and Health Surveillance Web site (www.eh.doe.gov/ health/epi/surv) or are available by request.
+The main sections of the report include: work force characteristics; absences due to illness or injury: workplace injuries, illnesses, and deaths that were reportable to the Occupational Safety and Health Administration ("OSHA-recordable" events); and disabilities and deaths among current workers.
+The report also includes a section on time trends that provides comparative information on the health of the work force from 1993 to 2002.